Civil Reserve Air Fleet

-The Civil Reserve Air Fleet is part of the United States's mobility resources.
+The Civil Reserve Air Fleet (CRAF) is part of the United States's mobility resources.
 Selected aircraft from U.S. airlines, contractually committed to Civil Reserve Air Fleet, support United States Department of Defense airlift requirements in emergencies when the need for airlift exceeds the capability of available military aircraft.

 History

 In 1952, after aircraft were commandeered for the Berlin Airlift, the Civil Reserve Air Fleet (CRAF) was created as a more orderly way of serving emergency military needs.

 The Fleet has two main segments: international and national (domestic).

 CRAF has been activated three times.
 The first activation was as part of Operation Desert Shield.
 The second was once as part of Operation Iraqi Freedom.
 In 2021 it was activated as part of Operation Allies Refuge in Afghanistan.

 Membership commitment and requirements

 The airlines contractually pledge aircraft to the various segments of Civil Reserve Air Fleet, ready for activation when needed.
+Each stage of the CRAF activation is only used to the extent necessary to provide the amount of civil augmentation airlift needed by DOD.
+When the carrier is notified of CRAF activation, the carrier must have aircraft and qualified aircrews ready to support within 24 to 72 hours, depending on which CRAF stage is activated.

 To provide incentives for civil carriers to commit aircraft to the Civil Reserve Air Fleet program and to assure the United States of adequate airlift reserves, the government makes peacetime Department of Defense (DoD) airlift business available to civilian airlines that offer aircraft to the Civil Reserve Air Fleet.
 DoD offers business through the International Airlift Services.
 For fiscal year 2005, the guaranteed portion of the contract was $418 million.
 Air Mobility Command (AMC) previously reported that throughout fiscal 2005 it planned to award more than $1.5 billion in additional business beyond the guaranteed portion of the contract.

 To join the Civil Reserve Air Fleet, carriers must maintain a minimum commitment of 40% of its Civil Reserve Air Fleet capable passenger and cargo fleet.
 Aircraft committed must be US registered, and carriers must commit and maintain at least four complete crews for each aircraft.